Quantitative-Conservation-Lab/Sorel_etal_2023_Ecosphere/README.md

 # Wenatchee-survival
-This is the repository associated with the *in prep* manuscript:
+This is the repository associated with the *in review* manuscript:
 **Juvenile life history diversity is associated with life-long demographic heterogeneity in a migratory fish**
 by Mark H. Sorel, Andrew R. Murdoch, Richard W. Zabel, Jeffrey C. Jorgensen, Corey M. Kamphaus,and Sarah J. Converse.